dmtrung14-misc/slither-retro/README.md

 ### Getting Started
 1. **Create a Room** or **Enter Room** from the landing page
 2. Customize settings (host only):
+   - Game Mode: Classic or Team Deathmatch
    - Map size: 16-64 tiles
    - Speed: 1-5 (faster = harder)
    - Max players: 1-4
    - Timer: 0-30 minutes (optional)
+3. **For Team Deathmatch**: Choose your team in the lobby (Team 1 or Team 2)
+4. Host starts the match once teams are ready
-3. Share the invite link with friends
+5. Share the invite link with friends

 ### Controls
 - **WASD** or **Arrow Keys** to move